 Like business, technology has entered a new era.
 This new era allows you to reframe old problems in new ways at a rapid pace and without requiring the pedigree of a Ph.D. from an Ivy League school.

 Let me explain:

 Most companies understand and make use of programming, which often exists to relieve individuals of performing rote tasks.
 Business has benefited greatly from this and will continue to into the future.
 However, nowadays we are hearing more and more about machine learning as a complement to programming.
 The difference between programming and machine learning is that machine learning allows computers to learn how to best perform these rote tasks, and that optimization is significant.
 Additionally, because of the early success of machine learning, companies like Google have made machine learning/artificial intelligence front and center of their respective organizations and have created momentum for technology they call AutoML.
-Automated machine learning allows computers to go even one level further by automating the optimization of how to best perform these rote actions.
+Automated Machine learning automation allows computers to go even one level further by automating the optimization of how to best perform these rote actions.

 Remember our vignette above about which organization will likely succeed in today’s business – Business A or Business B?
 Let me share with you what so many organizations (both big and small) tell themselves that keep them stuck in the position of Business A, and my responses to those excuses: